Canker sores vs. oral herpes.

 Compare: Canker sores

-Oral Herpes vs. Canker sores.
+Oral herpes vs. Canker sores.

 The shape of intraoral herpes (Slide 1) is entirely different than a canker sore (Slide 2).